 • National Park pass

-Our journey takes us to Mount Field National Park, the oldest in the state.
-The first stop is Gould’s Lagoon Sanctuary, which is an important refuge, feeding and breeding area for waterbirds along the river Derwent.
-A diverse amount of bird species is attracted to the area, including Black Swans, Pelicans, Black Ducks, Chestnut Teals, Purple Swamp Hens, Egrets, White-faced Herons and Cormorants.
-Our journey continues through the picturesque Derwent Valley which is dotted with orchards, hop fields and quaint reminders of the historic origins of the area.
-Arriving at Mount Field National Park be mesmerized by the lush forest landscapes from eucalyptus temperate rainforest to alpine moorland.
-Your guide provides an interpretation along the rainforest walk to Russell Falls, Horseshoe Falls and the Tall Trees which are some of the tallest flowering trees in the world.
-This cool temperate rainforest gives you the opportunity to search for some of Tasmania’s 12 endemic bird species including Scrubtit, Black Currawong and Tasmanian Thornbill.
-After lunch, with a bit of luck, you may have an opportunity to observe the unique duck bill and webbed feet Platypus in the wild.
-This semiaquatic, egg-laying, mammal is endemic to eastern Australia including Tasmania and is a recognizable and iconic symbol of Australia.
+At 8.30 am, your private tour guide will meet you at your accommodation in Hobart.
+Our journey today takes us to Mount Field National Park, the oldest in the state.
+The first stop is Gould’s Lagoon Sanctuary, an important refuge, feeding and breeding area for waterbirds along the River Derwent.
+Many bird species are attracted to the area, including Black Swans, Pelicans, Black Ducks, Chestnut Teals, Purple Swamp Hens, Egrets, White-faced Herons and Cormorants.
+Our journey continues through the picturesque Derwent Valley, which is dotted with orchards, hop fields and quaint reminders of the historical origins of the area.
+Arriving at Mount Field National Park, be mesmerized by the lush forest landscapes from eucalyptus temperate rainforest to alpine moorland.
+Your guide provides an interpretation along the rainforest walk to Russell Falls, Horseshoe Falls and the Tall Trees, some of the world’s tallest flowering trees.
+This cool temperate rainforest gives you the opportunity to search for some of Tasmania’s 12 endemic bird species, including Scrubtit, Black Currawong and Tasmanian Thornbill.
+After lunch, with some luck, you may have an opportunity to observe the unique duck bill and webbed feet Platypus in the wild.
+This semiaquatic, egg-laying mammal is endemic to eastern Australia, including Tasmania and is a recognizable and iconic symbol of Australia.